simulation-tree/worlds/README.md

 </details>

 ### Contributing and Direction
-This library is created to provide the first layer for computer programs that aim to run continously, like games and simulations, while taking advantage of what CPU's can do best.
+This library is created to provide early definitions for building programs that do something.
 Commonly referred to as the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern.

 Contributions to this are welcome.